BNHM/berkeleymapper/README.md

 The gradle build process will create a WAR file called `dist/berkeleymapper.war`

-Copy `config.properties.template` to `config.props` and enter the setting `filesLocation = /path/to/temp/directory/` to point to the directory you want temporary files stored.
+In the `src/main/resources/` directory, copy `config.properties.template` to `config.props` and enter the setting `filesLocation = /path/to/temp/directory/` to point to the directory you want temporary files stored.

 Certain connections require importing certificate to allow 3rd party access:
 First, obtain an exported copy of certificate.
 (On chrome, developer tools->security)